bendangelo/EntityJS/README.md

 `entityjs new mygame`

-or create with components
+This will create a new game using the default template.

+Create a game with a platform template:

-`entityjs new mygame comp1 comp2`
+`entityjs new mygame platform`

+See all available templates:

+`entityjs templates`

 ### Creating a Component